luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 The path to gender equity at Palmoria begins with action — and the data has made the next steps clear.

-# The PDF file of the DASHBOARD  👇👇
+# The PDF file of the DASHBOARD  (For Clearer Vision) 👇👇

 [PALMORA VIZ.pdf](https://github.com/user-attachments/files/21333587/PALMORA.VIZ.pdf)